Pramita-bit/AI-Wellbeing-Research/README.md

 ##  Results

-The results of this study are currently under academic review as part of a Bachelor's dissertation in Psychology.
+The results of this study passed the academic review process as part of a Bachelor's research project in Psychology.

-📌 Results will be made available on research platforms (e.g., ResearchGate / journal publication) after formal evaluation and approval.
+📌 Results will be made available on research platforms (e.g., ResearchGate / journal publication) after increasing the sample size and publication.

 ---